 The firm experienced tremendous growth in the first decade of the millennium.
 The addition of attorneys to the firm’s corporate and tax, real estate, energy, environmental, technology and telecommunications practice areas added strength and depth.
 The firm expanded its intellectual property practice in both offices, broadening its reach to all areas of technology.

 Fellers Snider's commitment to leadership in the legal community continues.
-John Heatly served as president of the Oklahoma County Bar Association, Terry Watt and Scott Zingerman both served terms as president of the Intellectual Property Section of the Tulsa County Bar Association, and Susan French, the firm's Director of Administration, served as president of the Association of Legal Administrators.
+John Heatly served as president of the Oklahoma County Bar Association; Todd Nelson, Terry Watt and Scott Zingerman each served terms as president of the Intellectual Property Section of the Oklahoma Bar Association; and Susan French, the firm's Director of Administration, served as president of the Association of Legal Administrators.
 Additionally, the firm was awarded the Ada Lois Sipuel Fisher Diversity Award for its commitment to improving diversity within the legal profession.

 Fellers Snider continues its tradition of providing service and quality to clients across the globe.